Tulane’s No Loan Assistance Scholarship (NOLA)

 *Gift aid includes but is not limited to any scholarship received from Tulane or ROTC or other sources, tuition waiver, tuition exchange and/or any discount to full-time tuition or rebate of tuition; however, for purposes of NOLA, Tulane will exclude Louisiana GO Grant and Louisiana TOPS from the gift aid total.

 **IM EFC varies according to a myriad of factors (for example, earnings, assets, non-custodial parent contribution, number in family, children in college, state of permanent residence, age of parents, etc.), and therefore families with identical adjusted gross incomes will rarely have identical IM EFC's.
 The Expected Family Contribution is not an evaluation of current disposable income, but rather reflects an analysis of what the family should have available to contribute towards the students' upcoming annual educational costs.

-Recipients of NOLA in prior years will be reviewed for continuation of NOLA eligibility for the 2018-2019 academic year provided the student applies for financial aid on or before April 15, 2018 and the student maintains at least a 2.300 cumulative grade point average as well as full-time undergraduate enrollment.
+Recipients of NOLA in prior years will be reviewed for continuation of NOLA eligibility for the subsequent academic year provided the student applies for financial aid on or before the April 15th preceding the academic year and the student maintains at least a 2.300 cumulative grade point average as well as full-time undergraduate enrollment.
 This same criteria will need to be met each subsequent year for NOLA renewal consideration.
 Exception 1: graduating seniors in a final semester of a program may receive NOLA scholarship funds if enrolled less than full-time, although the NOLA award will be adjusted to reflect actual aid and tuition and fee charges.
 Exception 2: A student who is otherwise eligible to receive Tulane need-based scholarship, including NOLA, may be awarded a conditional semester of scholarship under limited circumstances; see "Conditional Year" discussion within the Tulane Scholarship section for more details.